 Unless the complementary Human Resource Management programs are not applied, the solely pay for performance programs are not complete enough to generate the expected results.

-One of the effective solutions to the challenges of pay for performance system is that the management should build the trust of the employees.
-If there is cutthroat culture in the organization or if the labor relation are poorly handled by the management of the organization in the past, then even the most effective program of pay for performance can become negative.
+One of the effective solutions to the challenges of pay for performance systems is that the management should build the trust of the employees.
+If there is the cutthroat culture in the organization or if the labor relation is poorly handled by the management of the organization in the past, then even the most effective program of pay for performance can become negative.

 - Performance makes a Difference

-The concept that performance makes a different can be served as healthy solution to the challenges of the pay for performance system.
-When the organization promotes this concept in its employees then the high achievement culture is promoted in the organization which otherwise become as low achievement if the potential concept is not rooted in minds of the employees.
+The concept that performance makes a difference can be served as a healthy solution to the challenges of the pay for performance system.
+When the organization promotes this concept in its employees then the high achievement culture is promoted in the organization which otherwise becomes as low achievement if the potential concept is not rooted in the minds of the employees.

 - Multiple Layers of Rewards

 It is a big fact that there are definitely some positive as well as some negative impacts of any pay for performance system.
-So when the rewards are offered in layers according to different situations which mean more than one kind of incentives, then the results of pay for performance systems becomes effective.
+So when the rewards are offered in layers according to different situations which mean more than one kind of incentive, then the results of pay for performance systems become effective.

 - Increase in the Involvement of Employees

-Some employees of the organization are not much interested in the financial aspects of their job, but rather they also take into account the non financial aspects of the job.
-So employees should be motivated to perform well other than through the financial compensation.
+Some employees of the organization are not much interested in the financial aspects of their job, but rather they also take into account the non-financial aspects of the job.
+So employees should be motivated to perform well other than through financial compensation.

 Types of Pay for Performance Plans